cf86/JKodiWrapper/README.md

 val speed = kodi.player.playPause(KodiID(1), PlayerID(1)).result
 ```

 All other modules work in a similar manner.
+For more examples see the Test Folder.

 ## Copyright